· City Guide

 Should you get an eSIM for Tallinn?

 If you want the easiest setup, yes. eSIM is great for landing already connected and avoiding an extra logistics stop on day one.
+A data-only plan is enough for most travellers.

 Is Wi‑Fi enough in Tallinn?